-Roman Road LDN is published by Social Streets C.I.C, a not-for-profit media company that uses local journalism as a vehicle to strengthen local communities.
+Roman Road LDN is published by Social Streets C.I.C, a not-for-profit news and media company that uses local journalism as a vehicle to strengthen local communities.

 We believe the future of local journalism lies in the hands of the local community.
-Our editorial team is a collective made up of full-time staff and a network of local contributors, from photographers and videographers to writers and campaigners.
-Most are not professionally trained or are still honing their skill.
-Some are professional and want to give back to their local community.
-These are our citizen journalists.
+Our editorial team is a collective made up of full-time professional journalists that works together with a network of local contributors – our citizen journalists.

 Tabitha Potts is a writer living in East London, which inspires much of her work.
 She has had several short stories published in print and online and was most recently long-listed for the Royal Academy and Pin Drop Short Story Award.
 She loves reading books, looking at art and kickboxing.
 ‘I wanted to volunteer as I love East London and have a strong interest in its history and heritage.
 Learning more about it and sharing that knowledge is important to me.’ explains Potts.
 ‘Also I support Roman Road LDN’s social ethos and it’s ability to enrich the lives of local residents like myself.’
 The benefits?
 ‘I wanted to build a portfolio so I can raise my profile as a reviewer and writer.
 I’ve improved my skills and abilities as a journalist and reviewer and now write for two other online magazines as well.’
 Read her stories at www.tabithapotts.com or stay in touch via twitter @tabithapotts or Instagram.
 See all work by Tabitha Potts.